arnenyeck06/Statistical-Inference-Package/README.md

 • Diagnosis: Gestational diabetes diagnosis (1 = Yes, 0 = No) – Response/dependent variable.

 We will build a binary classification model to predict the risk of gestational diabetes using this dataset.
+We will proceed following these steps: Literature Review on Gestational Diabetes Prediction, Data Exploration and Preparation, Feature Selection and Data Processing, Model Building and Validation, Analysis, Limitations, and Reporting.